skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **reks_max_iter** *(integer)* - Default: *1000*

-  This argument determines maximum number of REKS SCF iterations.
+  This argument determines the maximum number of REKS SCF iterations.

 \

 - **shift** *(double)* - Default: *0.3*

-  This argument specifies level shifting value used in REKS SCF iterations.
+  This argument specifies the level shifting value used in REKS SCF iterations.
 It can be helpful to increase **shift** when it is hard to converge the SCC iterations.

 \